GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 Some actions (such as delete, archive, and restore) should be allowed even if the data is not valid (we should be allowed to delete an object _especially_ if its data is invalid), but those actions are not validation exempt by default.
 [Two extensions](./02-extensions.md#dataobjectvalidationexemptionextension-and-gridfielditemrequestvalidationexemptionextension) are provided with this module to remedy this and we strongly recommend applying them.

-## RequiredFieldsValidator

-This is a composable replacement for [`RequiredFields`](https://api.silverstripe.org/4/SilverStripe/Forms/RequiredFields.html).
-It uses (so has all of the functionality and methods of) the [`ValidatesMultipleFields`](#validatesmultiplefields) trait.

-Displays a validation error if the field(s) has no value.

 ## WarningFieldsValidator

-Similar to `RequiredFieldsValidator` except instead of blocking the item from saving, this allows the item to save and displays a warning rather than a full validation error.
+Similar to [`RequiredFieldsValidator`](https://api.silverstripe.org/6/SilverStripe/Forms/Validation/RequiredFields.html) except instead of blocking the item from saving, this allows the item to save and displays a warning rather than a full validation error.
 It uses (so has all of the functionality and methods of) the [`ValidatesMultipleFields`](#validatesmultiplefields) trait.

 This can be very useful for alerting users about data that is technically valid but may not provide the results they expect.